cloudprober/cloudprober/docs/content/docs/about/index.md

 draft: false
 images: []
 weight: 300
-date: 2023-08-20
+date: 2023-10-05
-lastmod: 2023-08-20
+lastmod: 2023-10-20
 contributors: ["Manu Garg"]
 ---

-{{% blog-meta author="Manu Garg" publishDate="Sep 05, 2023" readingTime="3 min" %}}
+{{% blog-meta author="Manu Garg" publishDate="Oct 05, 2023" readingTime="3 min" %}}

 ## Origin

-I started working on Cloudprober in 2016.
-I was leading the Cloud Networking SRE team at Google at that time.
-As Google Cloud started to grow big time, we started running into observability issues all over.
-Customers were finding problems before us, resulting in a lot of time being spent in troubleshooting and communicating back and forth[^1].
+I started building Cloudprober in 2016, while I was at Google, leading the Cloud Networking SRE team there.
+Google Cloud was just beginning to grow big, and we were still grappling with some early growth issue, for example, the lack of good monitoring tools for Cloud.
+Our customers were discovering problems before us, which in turn resulted in a lot of time being spent in just identifying the issue by communicating back and forth with the customer[^1].

 [^1]:
-    A customer-reported infrastructure issue is much harder to debug than an issue discovered by your own observability stack.
+    A customer-reported infrastructure issue is much harder to debug than an issue discovered by your own monitoring.

-Problem was that Google's existing observability tools didn't work for the external Cloud.
-We needed to build things from ground up.
-As probers[^2] are pretty much the foundation of the reliable observability at Google, we decided to prioritize the development of a prober for Cloud.
-That's how the journey of Cloudprober began.
+Google's existing monitoring tools didn't work well in Cloud, necessitating the need to build things from ground up.
+And since probers are the cornerstone of monitoring and reliability at Google[^2], that's where we decided to start.
+_Thus began the journey of Cloudprober_.

 [^2]:
     Almost all of Google's systems rely on probers to detect customer facing